kddubey/pretrain-on-test/analysis/README.md

 from (`train`, `test`), which is itself drawn from the given classification dataset.

 This analysis does not aim to estimate standard errors.
-Instead, posterior predictive distributions will be estimated by fitting a hierarchical model, specified below.
+Instead, posterior predictive distributions will be estimated by fitting and sampling from a hierarchical model, specified below.
 [Slide 14](https://docs.google.com/presentation/d/1WiaTOMplciOHM3qp6FTu5BYRlDdlrRI5A5ayOLaBEUA/edit#slide=id.g2689f42eff3_0_108) contains a figure connecting the data generation process to the model.